felipecrp/felipecrp.github.io/index.md

 My broad research area is software engineering, and my current research project is in software releases.
 The questions that motivate my research include:

   - What are the effects of short and rapid releases on software quality and security?
-  - How to automatically generate software releases changelogs?
+  - How to automatically generate software release changelogs?

 I´m also interested in other software engineering topics, such as software repository mining, infrastructure as code (IaC), devops, automated software engineering, and continuous deployment.
 I´m also interested in information security topics, including secure software development, access control, and blockchain.